Season 1892/93

 Bob Smellie

 Queen's Park made their first trip of the season south of the border on Thursday 6 October to take on Everton at Goodison Park.
 Despite steady drizzle, a crowd of 11,000 turned out for the match.
 The Queen's side included young players Freeland and Martin.
 There was no scoring in the first period, although Queen's went close when Bill Sellar hit the post.
 Queen's Park took the lead early in the second half when Willie Lambie beat two defenders before slipping the ball past Murray in the Everton goal.
 However, the Merseysiders hit back to take the lead through Fred Geary and Edgar Chadwick.
 Shortly afterwards, the Spiders equalised when Bill Sellar burst through to score.
 Both sides went all out for the winner but there was no further scoring.
 The Liverpool Mercury described the game as "brilliant" and the players were cheered warmly as they left the pitch.
+The Queen's Park players and officials were "sumptuously" entertained in the Compton Hotel after the game and a smoking concert followed.
+A large number of people then saw the Queen's party off on the 12.15am train.

 On Saturday 15 October, Queen's Park had another friendly match at Hampden Park, with Kilmarnock providing the opposition on this occasion.
 The Spiders had an easy 7-2 victory, with goals from Lambie (3), Hamilton (2) and Gulliland.